OWASP/www-chapter-vellore/index.md

 ## Local News

-- Linux Forensics OCT 18 2020.
+- CFP open till Nov 10
--Zoho meeting link - END
+- Mail to vijay.s@owasp.org

 -The meets are free for anyone to attend.
 There are absolutely no fees.
 Just come with an open mind and a willingness to share and learn.